 The Basics of Float Switches | Guide

 A float switch is a type of contact liquid level sensor that uses a float to operate a switch.
 Float switches are commonly used to control other devices, such as alarms and pumps, when a liquid level rises or falls to a specific point.
-While there are some mechanical float switches (similar to the float in a toilet tank that turns off the incoming water when the tank is “full”), this article will focus on electrical float switches, floats that are used to open and close (i.e., turn off and on) electrical circuits.
+In electrical float switches, floats are used to open and close (i.e., turn off and on) electrical circuits.

 Float switches are also often sought after because they are cost-effective, reliable, and can be used with a wide variety of liquids.
 In this article, we will dive into common uses of float switches, both normally open float switches and normally closed float switches.